3 Important Questions To Ask Before a Chess Move

 I remember how he even used one particular dog as a skateboard puller) and the dogs seemed to like it every bit.

-What happened after that was that the dogs became calm and obedient after the exercise.
+After that, the dogs became calm and obedient after the exercise.

-Going to the gym not only strengthens your body muscles but also your willpower.
+Going to the gym, not only strengthens your body muscles but also your willpower.

 4. Get a good night’s sleep.

-I use a fitness tracker that comes cheap at amazon.
-It is called Mi fit (or Mi Band in some countries).
+I use a fitness tracker that comes cheap at Amazon.
+It is called Mi Fit (or Mi Band in some countries).
 What it does is to measure your sleep pattern and tell you how much of deep sleep and light sleep you have had every night.
 This helps in determining what you are missing.

 A deep sleep of more than 1 hour is recommended and if you are falling short try improving it.

-A good night’s sleep* provides you with the much-needed mental and physical energy to make it through the upcoming day’s events.
+A good night’s sleep* provides you, with the much-needed mental and physical energy to make it through the upcoming day’s events.
 If you miss out on your regular dosage of sleep, you’ll feel lethargic and your willpower would become weak.
 In fact, a lack of sleep can result in impaired reflex action speed and an inability to think clearly.

 One study found that this fatigue-impaired state is equivalent to being drunk.
 So imagine what it can do to your chess!